hd-chuong/edit-context-batch-edit-begin-and-end-events/README.md

 ## Introduction

-Input Method Editors (IMEs) frequently perform multi-edit operations wrapped inside native OS batch signals (`InputConnection#beginBatchEdit` and `InputConnection#endBatchEdit`).
+Input Method Editors (IMEs) frequently perform multi-edit operations wrapped inside native OS batch signals.
+In Android, the multi-edit operations are wrapped inside`InputConnection#beginBatchEdit` and `InputConnection#endBatchEdit`.
 During a batch transaction, the IME assumes that the surrounding document state and selection coordinate frame remain stable until the entire sequence of atomic text mutations finishes.

 Currently, the web-exposed `EditContext` API lacks standard events to notify web applications when a batch edit transaction starts and ends.
 Consequently, web text editors receive incoming text mutations as separate, unbatched events and immediately mutate their internal document model state.